rust-lang/rust/src/doc/rustc-dev-guide/src/tests/running.md

 ```

 `x` doesn't support running a single tool test by passing its path yet.
 You'll
-have to use the `--test-args` argument as describled
+have to use the `--test-args` argument as described
 [below](#running-an-individual-test).

 ```bash